 - Hole punch

-- Candy and treats
+- Candy or other treats of your choosing

 - Twine or thin rope

 Start by putting your candy or other treats in the bottom of the bag.
 Only fill it about halfway, or the bag will be too heavy.
 Over the top of the treats, add some loosely crumpled tissue paper to give the top half of the bag some shape.

 Neatly fold over and crease the top of the paper bag, and then fold over and crease it once more.
 Then, staple the top shut.

 Cut a piece of tissue paper that's about 2 inches wider on all sides than the base of the bag.
 Then, spread glue from the glue stick all over the tissue paper.

 Once the tissue paper is covered in glue, place the bag on top of it directly in the paper's center.
 Wrap the paper up and around the base of the bag similar to how you'd wrap a gift box.